appwrite/sdk-for-php/docs/teams.md

 DELETE https://appwrite.io/v1/teams/{teamId}/memberships/{inviteId}
 ```

 ** This endpoint allows a user to leave a team or for a team owner to delete the membership of any other team member.
-You can also use this endpoint to delete a user membership even if he didn&#039;t accept it. **
+You can also use this endpoint to delete a user membership even if it is not accepted. **

 ### Parameters